nlamont-netsoc/cyberstation/README.md

 You need a modern browser compatible with Javascript ES6, see [ES6 compatibility table](https://kangax.github.io/compat-table/es6/).
- Note when using [freetaxii-server](https://github.com/freetaxii/freetaxii-server) there is currently an issue with the "Allow-Control-Allow-Origin" server response header.
+ Note when using [freetaxii-server](https://github.com/freetaxii/freetaxii-server) there is currently an issue with the "Access-Control-Allow-Origin" server response header.

 ### References